mristimaki/seabattle/README.md

  **Steps for deployment are as follows:**
  - Fork or clone this repositry
  - Create a new Heroku app
- - Set the buildpacks to `Python´ and `NodeJS´ in that particular order
+ - Set the buildpacks to `Python` and `NodeJS` in that particular order
  - Link the Heroku app to the repository
  - Click on **Deploy**